Akatsyk1/Telegram-RMS/README.md

 + Displaying a dialog box on the screen with the text that you set as a parameter when calling the function.
 + Restart computer.
 + Lock and unlock keyboard and mouse.
++ End any process that is running on the computer.

 **The author is not responsible for the damage that this bot can cause, and so on.
 File 'specpc.py', it implements functions.